opensensorhub/osh-js/Toolkit/Documentation/site/docs/dev/dev-guide.md

 #### Pre-requisites

-The building use NPM, Bower and Gulp.
-Be sure you have install them before continuing.
+The building uses NPM, Bower and Gulp.
+Be sure you have installed them before continuing.

  * NPM: This is a package manager for Javascript [Get NPM](https://www.npmjs.com/get-npm)